gar6920/3D-V2/memory bank/architecture.md

 - Each module explicitly imports its dependencies
 - Avoids global variables by using module-scoped variables and explicit exports
 - Promotes clean code organization and maintainability
+- Three.js addons (like GLTFLoader) are properly imported through the import map
+- The application structure supports async module loading for 3D models

+### 3D Model Loading
+- GLB models are loaded using GLTFLoader from the Three.js addons
+- Async/await pattern handles model loading with proper error handling
+- Fallback mechanisms provide simple geometry if model loading fails
+- Model traversal ensures properties are applied to all mesh children
+- Models are properly positioned, scaled, and integrated with the scene

+### Shadow Implementation
+- PCFSoftShadowMap provides higher quality shadows
+- Directional light shadow parameters are configured for optimal quality
+- Shadow maps have sufficient resolution (2048x2048) for detailed shadows
+- Shadow camera parameters define the shadow frustum for good coverage
+- All objects are properly configured to cast and/or receive shadows

+### Collision Detection System
+- Uses precise Axis-Aligned Bounding Boxes (AABBs)
+- Collision checks happen before movement to prevent any overlap
+- Box dimensions match visual objects for realistic collisions
+- The system supports checking collisions at potential future positions
+- Collisions are resolved by preventing movement rather than reverting

 ### Camera Management
 - The camera has two modes with seamless switching: